aptlyundecided/sweet-resources/README.md

 # Sweet Resources
-For learning anything that I find interesting.
+For learning anything that I find useful, or interesting.

 ### Primary Goal